 - Removal and replacement of scuba gear in the water: This is the only new task.
 You will have to put on your scuba gear except for wetsuits and fins at the surface.
 Underwater you will remove your gear and put it back on except for the weights, fins, wet suit, and mask.

 - Conduct a mini dive: You and your dive buddy will walk through the steps to plan and execute a dive plan.
-During the dive, the dive instructor will present you with 3 situations which you need to respond to.
+During the dive, the dive instructor will present you with 3 situations that you need to respond to.

 Open Water Diver – The 4 Open Water Dives

 The only thing different between the confined water dives and the open water dives are the location.
-No new skills or task are performed.
+No new skills or tasks are performed.
 Open water dive one requires the student has completed the confined water dive one.
 The same skills are done.
 Open water dive two require that the student has completed confined water dives one to three, while students for open water dive three need to have completed all five of the confined water sessions.
 Open water dive four has the students planning and conducting their dive with the instructor observing.
 A short summary, but this is the major in-water task to be accomplished to become an Open Water Diver.